odeviceblack/sscanf/README.md

 ### OLD_DEFAULT_NAME:

 The behaviour of `U`, `Q`, and `R` have been changed to take any number as a default, instead of a connected player.
 Setting `OLD_DEFAULT_NAME` to `1` will revert to the old version.

 ### MATCH_NAME_PARTIAL:

 Currently sscanf will search for players by name, and will ALWAYS search for player whose name STARTS with the specified string.
-If you have, say `[CLAN]Y_Less` connected and someone types `Y_Less`, sscanf will not find `[CLAN]Y_Less` because there name doesn't start with the specified name.
+If someone types `Y_Less`, sscanf will not find say `[CLAN]Y_Less` because there name doesn't start with the specified text.
 This option, when set to 1, will search ANYWHERE in the player's name for the given string.

 ### CELLMIN_ON_MATCHES:

 Whatever the value of `MATCH_NAME_PARTIAL`, the first found player will always be returned, so if you do a search for `_` on an RP server, you could get almost anyone.
 To detect this case, if more than one player will match the specified string then sscanf will return an ID of `cellmin` instead.
 This can be combined with `U` for a lot more power:

 ```pawn
 sscanf(params, "?<CELLMIN_ON_MATCHES=1>U(-1)", id);